-Ikuro Teshima was born into a pious Shinto family; however, he experienced a spiritual conversion to Christianity at the age of twelve.
-Later, he began reading the Bible and was baptized at seventeen.
-After struggling in church, he sympathized with the indigenous Japanese Christianity of the Non-Church movement that Kanzo Uchimura started.
+Ikuro Teshima was born into a pious Shinto family; however, he experienced a spiritual conversion to Christianity at the age of 12.
+Later, he began reading the Bible and was baptized at 17.
+After struggling in church, he sympathized with the indigenous Japanese Christianity of the Non-church movement that Kanzo Uchimura started.

 Teshima aimed at spreading the original gospel of Early Christianity that Jesus Christ and His disciples conveyed.
 He proclaimed his religious movement the Original Gospel movement or Makuya movement.

 In 1950, the attendants of a prayer meetings received the outpouring of the Holy Spirit, just as described in the Acts.
 Since then, the love of the Holy Spirit has continued to bless Makuya and its people.

 In May 1948 the State of Israel achieved her independence.
 In the same month of the same year the Makuya movement started in Kumamoto, Japan.
 Teshima, saw the same invisible hand of God working on both events.Read more

 My God, Christ

 In postwar Japan, the spiritual deterioration is serious and evil crimes are committed one after another; people have become as cold-hearted as stone...Read more